yasenstar/info_zone/Buidling_the_Data_Warehouse.md

 5 common techniques are used to limit the amount of operational data scanned at the point of refreshing the data warehouse:
   1. Time stamped
+  2. Delta file
+    * A _delta file_ contains only the changes made to an application as a result of the transactions that have run through the operational environment.
-  2. Log or audit file
+  3. Log or audit file
+    * A _log file_ contains essentially the same data as a _delta file_.
+However, there're some major differences.
+(Many times, computer operations protects the log files because they are needed in the recovery process.
+Computer operations is not particularly thrilled to have its log file used for something other than its primary purpose.
+Another difficulty with a log tape is that the internal format is built for system purposes, not applications purpose.
+A technological guru may be needed to interface the contents of data on the log tape.
+Another shortcomping is that the log file usually contains much more information than that desired by the data warehouse developer.
+    * _Autit files_ have many of the same shortcomings as log files.
+    * An example of the use of log files to update a data warehouse is the Web logs created by the Web-based eBusiness environment.
+  4. Application code
-  3. Changes to database since last update (through comparing between before image and after image)
+  5. Changes to database since last update (through comparing between before image and after image)

-  4. Delta file
-  5. Application code
+Data must be condensed both at the moment of extraction and as it arrived at the warehouse.